Étang Saumâtre: Fauna

-The lake supports over 100 species of waterfowl (including flamingos), as well as American crocodiles; fresh water species of turtle, including the Hispaniolan slider (Trachemys decorata) and rhinoceros iguana (Cyclura cornuta).
+The lake supports over 100 species of waterfowl (including flamingos), as well as American crocodiles; freshwater species of turtle, including the Hispaniolan slider (Trachemys decorata) and other reptiles, such as the rhinoceros iguana (Cyclura cornuta).
 Some fishes, such as tilapia, are also found.
 Its recognized importance is as a breeding, passage and wintering area for numerous bird species: as many as 300–400 breeding pairs of wading birds in the Ciconiiformes can be found in the eastern zone of the lagoon.
 Important avian raptor species of the lake include the osprey (Pandion haliaetus).

 American crocodiles

 American crocodiles are found in the lake, and have instilled fear among the local community.
 It is one factor responsible for the poor development of the lake as an ecotourism project.
 Extensive studies have been reported on this species of crocodile, as opposed to the Central American Crocodylus moreletii and the South American Crocodylus intermedius.

-C. acutus is widely distributed in the coastal region of the Neotropics; however, it is assumed to be surviving on the island of Hispaniola only in the saltwater lakes of Étang Saumâtre and Enriquillo.
+C. acutus is widely distributed in the coastal regions of the Neotropics; however, it is assumed to be surviving on the island of Hispaniola only in the saltwater lakes of Étang Saumâtre and Enriquillo.
 In 1984, there were estimated to be more than 400 individuals in and around Étang Saumâtre.
 It is also reported that this population is nearing extirpation, due to excessive hunting and poaching.

 American crocodiles generally achieve a length of 4 m, though 6.25 m long or 7 m long specimens have been reported in Étang Saumâtre.
 The lake is known for the high concentration of crocodiles at 9.6/km in certain zones, with average density of 6.3/km for all crocodile size classes.
 The density varies in its habitat zones, over a distance of 1 km and 1.5 km length from the shore line.
 In the rocky shores, the density was reported to be 0.2/km.
 However, from 1 km from the shore line called the conocarpus fringe, the density was recorded as 14.5/km.
 They grow in size up to the age of 2 years when their size is in the range of 0.9–1.8 m.
 They are found in shallow water zones also and feed on cichlids (Nandopsis haitiensis).
 They remain mostly at the bottom of the lake and during bird nesting season they are found around a heron rookery to catch falling eggs of birds.
 Their foraging techniques vary from an active to a passive mode, and they forage on non-aquatic invertebrates and also odonate larvae.
 Birds and fish (Cichilidae) are the common items of their diet.
 Adults also eat domestic animals such as dogs and goats, and turtles.
 They nest in a 6.6 km stretch within a range of 7–47 m from the shoreline, of the uninhabited eastern lake shore, near charcoal-making sites and in coralliferous limestone outcrops.